Amivero-LLC/openwebui-localdev/README.md

 - Compose services and volumes are defined in `docker-compose.yml`.
 - Example values and usage notes live in `.env.example:1`.

+## Preset Backups

+- The `presets/` directory stores AmiChat preset exports for the predefined Workspace Models and Bedrock Connection models.
+- Open WebUI does not import these automatically; once the environment is running, upload them manually through the AmiChat/Open WebUI interface to make the presets available.
+- `presets/README.md:1` contains quick reminders for the workflow so teams remember to restore the presets after a fresh deploy or rebuild.

 ## Lifecycle Scripts

 All scripts are in `scripts/` and are safe to run from the repo root.